The Smiling Ghost

 The Smiling Ghost is a 1941 American horror comedy film directed by Lewis Seiler and starring Wayne Morris, Alexis Smith, and Alan Hale.
 It was produced and distributed by Warner Bros.
+Pictures.
 In the film, a woman has lost three fiancés to mysterious accidents.
 The press has circulated rumors that she is haunted by the so-called “Smiling Ghost”.
 Her grandmother decides to hire an unemployed engineer to pose as the woman's fourth fiancé.
 The man is soon targeted by the supposed ghost, but suspects that a vengeful former fiancé is behind the attacks.

 Plot

 The elderly Mrs. Bentley (Helen Westley) and her lawyer see a newspaper ad from an unemployed and unmarried engineer seeking work doing “anything legal.”
 The lawyer calls the engineer, Alexander “Lucky” Downing (Wayne Morris), and sets up a meeting, during which Lucky is offered $1000 to feign an engagement to Mrs. Bentley's granddaughter Elinor Bentley Fairchild (Alexis Smith) for one month.
 Lucky considers it a strange offer, but he needs the money so he takes the job.

 What Downing doesn't know is that Elinor's three former fiancés have met horrible fates.
 The first, Johnny Eggleston, mysteriously drowned.
 The second, Paul Myron (David Bruce), was paralyzed when his car rolled over and has been confined to an iron lung ever since.
 The third, Alan Winters, died by snakebite while on the 18th floor of a Boston hotel.

 Given the fate of her former beaus, there are those who believe Elinor is the victim of the “Smiling Ghost,” and she has been dubbed the “Kiss of Death Girl” by the local newspapers.
 Lil Barstow (Brenda Marshall), a reporter who has followed the case closely, has been in touch with Myron, who persuades her to talk Downing out of the engagement before he too becomes a victim of the ghost.

 Lil attempts to intercept Lucky at the train station where he and his nervous valet, Clarence (Willie Best), are to meet Elinor.
 Before Lil can warn Downing, however, Elinor smashes her camera and hustles Lucky and Clarence off to Bentley mansion.
 Downing is delighted to find Elinor so attractive and affectionate but has no idea what awaits him at the mansion.
 There he meets his prospective in-laws: a diabolical great-uncle Ames Bentley (Charles Halton), who shows Lucky his collection of shrunken heads and mentions that he is only missing a good "Negroid" specimen; cousin Tennant Bentley (Richard Ainley), who has a drinking problem; and Uncle Hilton Fairchild (Roland Drew) and his wife Rose (Lee Patrick), who will lose part of their fortune should Elinor marry.